finos/legend-studio/.changeset/coffee-morning-sunshine.md

 '@finos/legend-server-sdlc': patch
 ---

-Add workflow jobs apis to retry/cancel/run jobs as well as to view job logs.
+Add workflow jobs APIs to retry/cancel/run jobs as well as to view job logs.